containers/podman/docs/source/markdown/podman-run.1.md

 finishes executing, similar to a tmpfs mount point being unmounted.

-  Subsequent executions of the container will see the original source directory content, any changes from previous container executions no longer exists.
+  Subsequent executions of the container will see the original source directory content, any changes from previous container executions no longer exist.

   One use case of the overlay mount is sharing the package cache from the host into the container to allow speeding up builds.